crgardner/bank-account-standalone/README.md

 # bank-account-standalone

-bank-account-standalone is a Java 16 console application used as an example of the Clean Architecture.
+bank-account-standalone is a Java 17 graalvm console application used as an example of the Clean Architecture.
 The application allows you to:

 * Open accounts
 * Adjust accounts with deposits and withdrawals